-If you're employing someone to care for you at home rather than using an agency, it's important to remember that this is an unregulated form of care, make sure you:
+If you're employing someone to care for you at home rather than using an agency, make sure you:

-- take legal advice before you commit, and - get proper contracts drawn up.
+- · take legal advice before you commit, and - get proper contracts drawn up.

 Get the right type of care

 Home care services vary, so make sure the agencies or people you approach can provide the services you need.
 Typical home care services include: